Chaitalykundu/Web-Development/03-JavaScript/01-Basic/13-Function/Theory/02-Parameters.md

 The variables that are defined when the function is declared are known as parameters

 Function parameters are the names listed in the function definition.

+A function can have zero, one, or multiple parameters.

+&nbsp;

 &nbsp;